basmiddelham/gravityforms-bootstrap-hooks/README.md

 Actions &amp; filters for using Gravityforms in your Bootstrap enabled theme.

 ### Features:
-- Disable Gravity Forms default CSS.
+- Disable Gravity Forms CSS and enable HTML5 by default.
 - Lots of filters to add Bootstrap classes to fields
 - Enable the shortcode preview
 - Style Gravity Forms preview page